The Forest of Hands and Teeth

-The Forest of Hands and Teeth is a New York Times best-selling post-apocalyptic zombie novel by first-time author Carrie Ryan that is marketed to young adults.
-It was published in 2009 by Random House Delacorte Press in the United States, and by Hachette Gollancz in Australia and the United Kingdom.
-This is the first volume of a trilogy; the second book in the series, The Dead-Tossed Waves, was released on March 9, 2010 and The Dark and Hollow Places followed in March 2011.
+The Forest of Hands and Teeth is a 2009 New York Times best-selling post-apocalyptic zombie novel by first-time author Carrie Ryan that is marketed to young adults.
+It was published on March 10, 2009 by Random House Delacorte Press in the United States, and by Hachette Gollancz in Australia and the United Kingdom.
+This is the first volume of a trilogy; the second book in the series, The Dead-Tossed Waves, was released on March 9, 2010, and The Dark and Hollow Places followed in March 2011.
 As the story opens, an unexplained disaster has turned much of the human race into mindless, cannibalistic undead.
 They roam the titular forest, seeking to destroy a band of survivors barricaded inside a walled village deep in the woods.
 However, the fence that protects these villagers also imprisons them within a dystopian society marked by violence, secrecy, and repression.
 The forest thus profoundly influences all the action of the novel.

 Plot summary

 Mary lives in a town ruled by the Sisterhood and the Guardians.
 The village is surrounded by fences; beyond lies only forest.
 There are only three ways through the fence: gates that open on paths that are themselves enclosed by fencing, expelling those who've been infected.
 Where the two paths lead, no one knows, for the Sisterhood says the village is the only human habitation left on Earth.

 Mary has been raised on stories passed down from her great-great-great-grandmother about life before the coming of zombies.
 She is especially fascinated by the ocean and believes if she could reach it, she would be free.

 Her adventure starts when there is a breaching in the fence.
 Mary must escape, find true love, and friendship while figuring out the mystery behind the other gates and fences.
 After a sad, hectic, twisted turn of events she finds the ocean, but it isn't at all what she expected.